Conducting a professional job interview – Part 1: Preparing for the interview

 Conducting interviews can be quite challenging, especially if you are ill-prepared.
 By following these steps you will be more confident during the interview, it will be easier for you to evaluate various candidates and you will increase the chances of a good hire.

-If you want to know how you can organize your preparation notes and your questions using Microsoft OneNote 2010 you can watch the video “Prepare and conduct professional job interviews”.
+If you want to know how you can organize your preparation notes and your questions using Microsoft OneNote 2010 you can watch the video “Prepare and conduct professional job interviews” (members only).
 In this video, I’ll show you how you can effectively organize job interview information using Microsoft Office 2010.
 Good luck with your preparations!